-Shawn Hunter infamously joins a cult known as The Centre during a Season 4 episode of Boy Meets World, Cult Fiction.
+Shawn Hunter infamously joins a cult known as The Centre during Season 4, Episode 21 of Boy Meets World, Cult Fiction.
 The Centre is the name of both the organization and facility owned and operated by Philip Mack, known most commonly as Mr. Mack.

 What is The Centre in Boy Meets World?

 The Centre is a spiritual enlightenment facility run by Philip Mack, aka Mr. Mack.
-Several of The Centre’s Life Members live permanently at the facility with Mr. Mack.
-However, Mr. Feeny and other community leaders label The Centre as a cult and attempt to shut down its operation.
+Several of The Centre’s Life Members live permanently at the facility.
+However, Mr. Feeny and other community leaders view The Centre as a cult and attempt to shut down its operation.

 Who Runs The Centre?

 Phillip Mack, commonly referred to as Mr. Mack, runs The Centre.
 Phillip is considered a controversial figure and widely disdained by community leaders, especially George Feeny.

 The Centre offers several membership levels, although most of the members are Life Members, which means they live at the facility.
 However, general members are free to spend time in the facility.

 The Centre offers a Life Membership option which allows people to live permanently at the facility.
 Life members sleep, bathe, and eat inside the facility.